 The first is that Dumbledore just wasn’t telling Harry (or us) everything he suspected.
 Here he has only just finally examined Slughorn’s memory which tells us that there were supposed to be 6 of the accursed things and five minutes later he’s already tallied up how many of them Tom had created by when?
 C’mon.

 I say that Dumbledore had already figured out that there had to be more than one of them, and he knew that it was going to turn out to be a “significant” magical number of them.
 Dumbledore, unlike Riddle may not have ever studied Divination, but I’ll bet you anything you please that they both studied Arithmancy.
 That factor alone had probably already narrowed Dumbledore’s theory down to a choice between either 3 or 7.
 I think Albus already suspected it was probably 7, Slughorn’s memory just confirmed it.

-I do think that during Riddle’s 10-year absence Albus’s investigation was almost certainly tracing Tom’s actions with regard to stolen property rather than Horcruxes.
+I do think that during Riddle’s 10-year absence Albus’s investigation was almost certainly tracing Tom’s backtrail over something of more vital interest to himself rather than Horcruxes.
 It was only after Albus got a look at Tom upon his return sometime during ’57–’63 that he would have had reason to start suspecting Horcruxes had been added to the equation.

 After all, Albus had personally seen the subject banned at Hogwarts before Tom even showed up to ask about it.
 Possibly before Tom was even born.
 And by everything we’ve been given to reason from, Tom managed to create his first one completely off Albus’s radar.